ryjen/libcoda-db/README.md

 Why another library?
 --------------------

 Why not?
-It was good fun and I like it.
+It was good fun and I'll use it.

-Other libraries are kinda nice, but sometimes you don't want to deal with DDL generation or unintuitive syntax.
+Other libraries are kinda nice, but sometimes you don't want to deal with code generators or unintuitive syntax.

 Building
 --------